Latent Reasoning in TRMs is Secretly a Policy Improvement Operator: Introduction

+In our paper we ask a question when an why is a simulated effective layer really effective?
+And after answering this, we want to know a better path on how such a model can be improved.
+This latent reasoning does some algorithm using the steps in latent space, but what kind of algorithm is actually running in this latent space.
+In our paper, we are not seeking for some interoperability of the latent representation, our goal is to formally bridge the algorithm of latent space reasoning to the well-known frameworks.

+For this, we demonstrate how latent reasoning facilitates the policy improvement algorithm that aims to improve an \emph{advantage margin} between the one-step output and the recurrence one \cite{frans2025diffusion}. based on our findings, we propose an improved algorithm that makes the reasoning process more task-oriented.

+TRMs are difficult to train efficiently: supervision is primarily applied to the final output, leaving early refinement steps with weak credit assignment and making optimization brittle in the small-data regime.
+We propose \emph{Deep Improvement Supervision} (DIS), a training method that supplies step-wise intermediate targets during recursion.
+In our main implementation, these targets are generated by a monotonic discrete corruption schedule of the ground-truth output, turning each recursion step into a supervised sub-goal.

-Our method achieves state-of-the-art performance on complex reasoning benchmarks, including \texttt{ARC-AGI 1, ARC-AGI 2}, using a much simpler architecture than the TRM.
+Our method achieves competitive performance on complex reasoning benchmarks, including \texttt{ARC-AGI 1, ARC-AGI 2}, using a much simpler architecture than TRM.
 We avoid training the halting step module, use 3x fewer supervision steps and 8x fewer latent reasoning steps.
-As a highlight of our method, our model achieves a 24$\%$ accuracy on \texttt{ARC-AGI-1} outperform most of the existing open source LLM models without any external knowledge.
+As a highlight of our method, our model achieves a 24$\%$ accuracy on \texttt{ARC-AGI-1} with 0.8 million parameters, outperform most of the existing open source LLM models without any external knowledge.